 If you can’t get renewable or green energy from your current supplier, see if you can switch, this will vary much depending on where you live.
 But switching supplier is not always an option, it can depend on your location and your budget as to what options are available, so if you can't switch right now, you can follow these simple steps to reduce your energy usage: 1.
 Change your behaviors - consume your energy more consciously.
 2. Turn off lights you don’t need - embrace natural light or use desk lamps instead of ceiling lights.
 3. Turn down the heat - wear an extra jumper instead or try a smart thermostat that aims to stabilise the temperature of your home avoiding highs and lows that can drain your energy.
 4. Air dry clothes - avoid a tumble dryer when you can, this consumes a lot of energy.
-Whilst you're at it, take a look at what other appliances and their energy consumption, even items with the energy star sticker can still drain large amounts of electricity.
+Whilst you're at it, take a look at other appliances and their energy consumption, even items with the energy star sticker can still drain large amounts of electricity.
 5. Unplug unused electric devices - did you know devices on stand-by account for 10% of your energy bill?
-6. Investigate solar panels - whilst this can mean big investment upfront, long term benefits for you and the environment will be made, if this isn't an option for you, you could try community solar, learn more here.
+6. Investigate solar panels - whilst this can mean big investment upfront, long-term benefits for you and the environment will be made, if this isn't an option for you, you could try community solar, learn more here.
 7. Insulate - ensure your house is well insulated, many government-run schemes help you to do this, or fund part of the upgrade, you can also check that windows are properly sealed and glazed well to keep in the heat.
 8. Change your lightbulbs - though the lightbulb revolution is not new, it is still one of the most simple and effective ways to reduce energy consumption, using LED or CFLS can reduce energy consumption by 80%.

 In the long run, most of these actions should also save you money on your energy bill - so what have you got to lose?